torvalds/linux/Documentation/driver-api/ptp.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 ===========================================
-PTP hardware clock infrastructure for Linux
+PTP hardware clock infrastructure for GNU/Linux
 ===========================================

-  This patch set introduces support for IEEE 1588 PTP clocks in Linux.
-Together with the SO_TIMESTAMPING socket options, this presents a standardized method for developing PTP user space programs, synchronizing Linux with external clocks, and using the ancillary features of PTP hardware clocks.
+  This patch set introduces support for IEEE 1588 PTP clocks in GNU/Linux.
+Together with the SO_TIMESTAMPING socket options, this presents a standardized method for developing PTP user space programs, synchronizing GNU/Linux with external clocks, and using the ancillary features of PTP hardware clocks.

   A new class driver exports a kernel interface for specific clock